ISD 728 Attendance Procedures

 SKIP DAY: “Skip Days” are not authorized by the Administration and will be considered unexcused.
 School consequences may be assigned.
 If the Administration is alerted of a possible “skip day” on a particular date, students may be required to provide additional verification for absences on that date to be excused.

 VACATIONS: Parents and students should notify the office of any vacations.
 Vacations are not guaranteed as excused absences.
-The student should request make-up work ahead of time and try to keep up with the rest of the class while he/she is gone.
+The student should request make-up work ahead of time and try to keep up with the rest of the class while they are gone.